Olin-Hydro/taproot/README.md

 CREATE DATABASE MYSQL_DB
 ```

 replacing MYSQL_DB with the name you specified in your .env file.
 Now you should be able to spin down and up the containers and access the app at `http://localhost:NODE_DOCKER_PORT/graphql`.
+It may also be required to grant privileges to the user used to access the database.

 ```
 docker-compose down
 docker-compose up -d
 ```

+Depending on where the app is running you may need to make the port range 3000 available to the public in order to reach the API from the internet.

 ### Resources for development